 As you get busier with the store, consider setting aside some money to pay an accountant to go through your records occasionally.
 Especially when your tax obligations start rising.
 Always take off the money for your next immediate costs.

 Save some of what you make so you can make longer payments in some areas and enjoy lower costs.
-Try to go from having next month’s money to have the next quarter or 6 months’ money.
+Try to go from having next month’s money to having the next quarter's or 6 months’ money.